abyssDS/sfmlWiki/FAQ.md

 ## <a name="programming"/>Programming in General

 ### <a name="prog-raii"/>What is RAII and why does it rock?

+RAII is an acronym for **R**esource **A**cquisition **I**s **I**nitialization.
+It is a programming idiom/technique that is used extensively in C++ and can be used in other programming languages as well.

+The origin of this idiom lies in the way of how exceptions work in C++.
+When an exception is thrown in a code block, execution is diverted to the relevant handlers and the program flow continues on from there.
+If the programmer has to rely on ALL his code in a block being executed to perform the necessary clean up of resources, this can be a problem in the case an exception is thrown because it is not guaranteed that the clean up code will be executed and resources will not be destroyed properly.

+To address this issue, RAII takes care of the fact that although not all code is executed when an exception is thrown, the destructors of an object are guaranteed to be called because all objects have to be destroyed when the corresponding scope is left.

+This can be used in any resource owning object or in places where certain functions have to be called to make sure the program stays in a clean running state.
+A good example of this is an sf::Texture.
+No matter what happens, if the sf::Texture object gets destroyed because it goes out of scope, the underlying OpenGL resources also get freed.

+From the example just mentioned, it should be apparent that the same can be said of dynamically allocated memory.
+It is also a resource that we need to free when we are done with it.
+Because of this, to promote RAII in modern C++, smart pointer facilities have made their way into the language, either as an extension or in C++11 as a part of the STL.
+Any memory governed by them is guaranteed to be released when they go out of scope (in the case of non-shared ownership e.g. scoped_ptr) due to RAII.
+This makes it much easier to use dynamically allocated objects, as you do not have to worry too much about memory management anymore.

 ### <a name="prog-mmm"/>Why shouldn't I manually manage my memory?

 Nobody forces you to use automatic memory management, however in practice, the larger and more complex a project gets, the harder it is to keep track of such things as well.
 Generally it is a good idea to use automatic memory management because it frees you to dedicate more time to more important parts of your project.
 Not only that, it will be easier to debug and leaks will be nearly impossible.